Skip to main content

 • PRP Search Basic Training Videos

-Early in the cleanup process, EPA conducts a search to find all of the potentially responsible parties (PRPs).
-EPA looks for evidence to determine liability by matching wastes found at the site with parties that may have contributed wastes to the site.
+EPA looks for evidence that shows that PRPs are liable for contamination by matching wastes found at the site with parties that may have contributed wastes to the site.
 EPA uses many approaches to do this research, including:

 • The amount of waste a party contributed, and

-• Whether the party can pay only very little or nothing at all toward the cleanup.
+• Whether the party can pay a limited amount or nothing at all toward the cleanup.

 PRP Search Manual